Data Mesh: a Systematic Gray Literature Review: Related Work

 \subsection{Studies on Data Mesh}

-Several studies on the application of data mesh architectures exist.
 Loukiala \etal describe migrating from centralized, monolithic data platform architectures to a decentralized data-mesh-like architecture at a large Nordic manufacturing country~\cite{migatraionstudy}.
 Their work emphasizes concrete steps that can be taken during such a migration and provides high-level contrasts between traditional data warehouse architecture and data mesh.
 Machado \etal present several works on data mesh anatomy and architecture.
 The first is an overview and explanation of data mesh concepts highlighted by two implementations in the industry (an online retailer, \ie Zalando, and a streaming platform, \ie Netflix)~\cite{10.1007/978-3-031-07481-3_2}.
 Then, in another paper, they introduce a ``domain model'' that contains the abstract classes of a data mesh and a high-level architecture~\cite{machado2021data}.
 Finally, based on these works, they investigate existing (commercial) tools that can be used to realize a data mesh implementation and validate their architectural model through a proof-of-concept implementation demo~\cite{MACHADO2022263}.
 Similarly, Butte and Butte~\cite{Butte2022} present a more-complete reference architecture.
-However, it is unclear what their architecture is based on, as the paper provides no mThe clearinghouse logs data transactions we know, these are currently the only published academic works explicitly discussing data mesh architecture.
+However, it is unclear what their architecture is based on, as the paper provides no clear references to the sources.
+These are currently the only published academic works explicitly discussing data mesh architecture.
 However, their descriptions of the data mesh concepts lack a thorough exploration of the state-of-the-art in data mesh.
-Instead, they are almost exclusively based on the blog posts of Zhamak Dehghani~\cite{10, Dehghani2019}, as well as two corporate presentations: Zalando~\cite{zalando2020} and Netflix~\cite{netflix2020}.
+Instead, they are almost exclusively based on the blog posts of Zhamak Dehghani~\cite{S1, S2}, as well as two corporate presentations: Zalando~\cite{zalando2020} and Netflix~\cite{netflix2020}.